Let us agree on this first.

 Cohort studies investigating the association between regular intake of sugary drinks and obesity in children.

 - 1 Ludwig DS, Peterson KE, Gortmaker SL.
-Relation between consumption of sugar-sweetened drinks and childhood obesity: a prospective observational analysis.
+The relation between consumption of sugar-sweetened drinks and childhood obesity: a prospective observational analysis.
 Lancet 2001;357:505-508.

 - 2. Berkey CS, Rockett HR, Field AE, Gillman MW, Colditz GA.
 Sugar-added beverages and adolescent weight change.
 Obes Res 2004;12:778-788.